42atomys/mc-advancements-reloaded/README.md

 # Known Issues

 - The mod may not work correctly with other mods that modify the advancements screen.
+- The `CONFIGURED_ORDER` configuration for tabs and achievements doesn't work in a server-client setup.
+This implementation requires a server-side mod to function.
+-
 # Not Implemented Yet

 - [x] ~~Implement a search engine to locate criterias and advancements~~ **Implemented in 0.9.0**